davidrhoden/davidrhoden-basic-netlify/timeline/barnegat-bridge-and-bay-mar-26-2026.md

 ---
 title: Drew a tribute to Jersey.
 date: 2026-03-26T00:00:00
-excerpt: I've never been to this place but it sounds romantic.
+excerpt: I’ve never been to this place but it sounds romantic.
 image: /static/img/karaoke/barnegat-bridge-and-bay-mar-26-2026.png
 tags:
   - cartoons